bchcohenlab/academic-kickstart/content/authors/tabitha-hacker/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
 -
 ---

-Juliana graduated from Boston University in May 2021 with a bachelor’s degree in psychology.
-Topics of her previous research include quality of life in Parkinson's Disease, language acquisition and development in individuals with and without autism, and genetic and environmental correlates of learning disorders.
-She is interested in studying brain development and disorders using neuroimaging techniques such as MRI and is excited to explore this interest at the Cohen Lab.
-In the future, she plans to pursue her PhD in clinical psychology and continue her research on children with neurodevelopmental disorders.
-In her free time, she enjoys photography, traveling, learning languages, and playing the violin.
+Tabitha graduated from Bowdoin College in May 2022 with a bachelor’s degree in neuroscience and Africana Studies.
+Her undergraduate research interests included hemispheric lateralization of cognitive functions, CAG triplet repeats and neurodegerneration, and reproductive autonomy among Black women in the United States.
+She is excited to join the Cohen Lab to further explore her interest in Neuroimaging and gain exposure to clinical research.
+In the future, she plans to attend medical school and earn a MD/MPH.
+Outside of her professional life, Tabitha enjoys swimming, hiking, and trying new restaurants.